fundapps/TechDocs/README.md

 | 6   | Waiting Extractions        | A request is sent to the data provider, but there is no response yet.                                                                                                             |
 | 500 | Failed                    | Job has failed.
 Please read errors to identify cause of job failure.                                                                                                              |

-Once transmitted, the request will give the Rapptr trackingEndpoint url which can be polled to see the status of the xml positions file upload to FundApps.
+Once transmitted, the request will give the Rapptr `trackingEndpoint` url which can be polled to check the status of the XML positions file upload to FundApps.

 #### Sample Response